President's Community Fund

 How to Apply

-The first application deadline is Wednesday 30 June 2021.
+The next application deadline is Thursday 30 November 2023.
 Please download the guidance notes and application form and send completed forms to email@example.com.

 Process and Reporting

-- Applications that meet the eligibility criteria will be considered and shortlisted by the Estates Strategy Group to assess their feasibility and any overlap with existing strategic plans.
+- Applications that meet the eligibility criteria will be considered by the Operations and Infrastructure Committee to assess their feasibility and any overlap with existing strategic plans.

 - Successful projects will be managed by Imperial College London Project/Building Managers.